noahstrenn2016/Subscription-Tier-System-Analysis/SQL_Query.md

 Selects each customer name with their total sales and groups them into a tier list for a new subscription-based tier system.
-Uses a case statment to create the new membership_level field and uses a join to join the two table together based off of the order_id.
+Uses a case statement to create the new membership_level field and uses a join to join the two table together based off of the order_id.
 ```sql
 select distinct
 		a.customername,